microsoft/AzUrlShortener/README.md

 ## How To Use It

-There are many different ways to manage your Short Urls, from a direct HTTP call to a fancy website.
-[See the complete list of admin frontends here](src/adminTools/README.md), with the instructions to deploy and use them.

 There is also a video that does a quick tour of the project.

 [![YouTube thumbnail of the Az URL Shortener quick tour video](https://img.youtube.com/vi/fzXy2D77WMM/hqdefault.jpg)](https://youtu.be/fzXy2D77WMM)